 RobecoSAM CSA provides increased added value to companies and investors

 Every year RobecoSAM makes updates to the CSA methodology to raise the bar and help ensure companies continue to measure and report on current and upcoming material ESG topics.
-By making significant aspects of the CSA methodology and results public, investors are granted access to RobecoSAM’s insights into companies’ sustainability practices, the breadth and depth of which remain unmatched and act as an essential compass for investors navigating sustainability investing.
+By making significant aspects of the CSA methodology and results public, investors are granted access to RobecoSAM’s insights into companies’ sustainability practices, the breadth and depth of which remain unmatched and act as an essential compass for investors navigating sustainable investing.

 In updating the 2018 scoring methodology, RobecoSAM introduced significant updates to the Media & Stakeholder Analysis (MSA) methodology.
 The MSA forms an integral part of the CSA and specifically looks at companies’ controversies and helps RobecoSAM to measure companies’ adherence to the sustainable business principles they advocate and communicate to investors and other stakeholders.